windsorcli/cli/docs/index.md

 - **Consistency**: Ensure a standardized approach and consistent tool usage across different environments and teams.
 - **Flexibility**: Support a wide range of configurations and integrations to accommodate diverse project needs.
 - **Scalability**: Scale the environment and the production workload.
-- **Project Initialization**: Quickly set up new projects with predefined configurations.
 - **Configuration Management**: Easily manage and switch between different project configurations.
-- **Shell Integration**: Seamlessly integrates with your shell environment for enhanced productivity.
+- **Shell Integration**: Seamlessly integrate with your shell environment for enhanced productivity.
-- **Cross-Platform Support**: Works on Windows, macOS, and Linux.
+- **Cross-Platform Compatibility**: Provide a seamless experience on Windows, macOS, and Linux systems.
+- **Security**: Fully compliant and automated security updates.
+- **Visibility**: Provide dashboards to ensure informative decisions.

 ## [Quick Start](#quick-start)

-1. Install the CLI with the [Setup and Installation](./docs/install/install.md)
+1. Install the CLI with the [Setup and Installation](./install/install.md)
-2. Deploy a local cluster using the [Quick Start Guide](./docs/tutorial/quick-start.md)
+2. Deploy a local cluster using the [Quick Start Guide](./tutorial/quick-start.md)

 ## [Contributing](#contributing)
 We welcome contributions to Windsor CLI!
 If you would like to contribute, please follow these steps: